 - training consultancies

 - …and many more!

 All these companies add value.
-Whether they are coming up with the concepts & script writing – the creative – or producing and publishing the content.
-Who the voice-over industry leaders are depends on your perspective.
+Whether they are coming up with the concepts & scriptwriting – the creative – or producing and publishing the content.
+Who the voice-over industry leaders are, will depend on your own perspective.